-Sundowns is the most successful club in the PSL with a total of six league titles.
-They have won six league championships since its inception in 1996.
+Sundowns is the most successful club in the PSL with a total of seven league titles.
+They have won seven league championships since its inception in 1996.
 The club remained on top for three seasons in row, between 1997 and 2000.
 The other two championship triumphs were also achieved in succession in the 2005-2006 and 2006-2007 seasons.
+Include the 2013/14 season and the latest honor of 2015/16 champions to that list.

 Mamelodi Sundowns Football Club has its roots in Marabastad, a cosmopolitan area in the north-western part of the Tshwane CBD.
 Marabastad was a culturally diverse area until the Group Areas Act was enacted and its residents were forced to relocate to Atteridgeville, Eersterus and Laudium.